surveysolutions/docs/content/questionnaire-designer/limits/survey-solutions-limits.md

 +++

 The table below summarizes some of the Survey Solutions limits.
-It is not advisable to design a questionnaire on the margin of these limits.
+It is not advisable to design a questionnaire or work flow that is balancing on the margin of these limits.

 <table class="table table-striped ">